 In a monarchy or oligarchy or dictatorship, those in power use a variety of techniques to retain power and impose their wills on those they "govern."
 The France of Louis IX, Nazi Germany, and today's North Korea are only three of thousands of examples from world history.
 The infamous city bosses of Kansas City and Omaha in the early 20th century are examples closer to home.

 The good exercise of citizenship is essential in a democracy.
 Under kings and tyrants or city bosses, all one has to do is "keep your mouth shut and go along."
 In a democracy citizens have to exercise their minds, voices, and energy.
 Citizens must be voters, learners, thinkers, and activists.
 When citizens fail to do so, democracy does not work.

 - freedom to learn and discuss

-- the ability to organize into interest
+- the ability to organize into interest groups, including political parties

-- set procedures for changing the constitution
+- set procedures for changing the constitution and the laws

 - having a rule of law, not men, with courts that both lead and follow the voices of the people

 - the right to vote